Farming/Frequently Asked Questions

 1. Complete our Application Form and Conversion Plan

-2. Fill out the first page of the ORG1 form and include it in your IOA application
+2. Fill out the first page of the ORG1 form and include it in your Iirish Organic Association application

-3. Register your Organic Farming Scheme application with the Department via Agfood.ie*
+3. Register your Organic Farming Scheme application with the Department via MyAgFood

 Advisors are available to assist farmers who wish to convert to organic farming or farmers can choose to complete the application process and conversion plan themselves.
 We can help to identify advisors in your area if required.

-As part of the Organic Farming Scheme, you must also complete a 25-hour Organic Production Principles Course within 9 months of entering the Scheme.
-For example, a farmer who joins the Scheme on 01 January 2025 must have submitted a successful training certificate of completion to DAFM by 01 October 2025.
+As part of the Organic Farming Scheme, you must complete a 25-hour Organic Production Principles Course within 9 months of entering the Scheme.
+For example, a farmer who joins the Scheme on 1st January 2026 must have submitted a successful training certificate of completion to DAFM by 1st October 2026.
 The course is offered by various providers around the country, including Teagasc and the National Organic Training Skillnet (NOTS).

 Lease agreements must be in place for the duration of your Organic Farming Scheme contract.
 An agreement of at least 5 years is therefore required to apply.
 A copy of the lease should be enclosed with your application.
-If the land is rented please enclose a letter confirming annual first refusal from the landlord.
+Rented land will currently not receive an Organic Farming Scheme payment.

 The new TAMS Organic Capital Investment Scheme will provide grant aid of 60% to organic farmers.
 This includes funding for buildings and approved machinery.
-Organic farmers also have priority access to ACRES – the Agri-Climate Rural Environment Scheme.
-The new Protein/Cereal Mix Crop Scheme may also be particularly relevant for many organic farmers.
+Organic farmers can also avail of other schemes and supports, including priority access to ACRES – the Agri-Climate Rural Environment Scheme.
+The Red Clover Silage Measure, the Multi Species Sward Measure and the Protein/Cereal Mix Crop Scheme may also be particularly relevant for many organic farmers.

 Land parcels declared as agroforestry under BISS can avail of an organic drystock payment.
 Eligible farmers who choose to establish different agroforestry systems (silvopasture, silvoarable and forest gardening) under DAFM Forestry Grants and Schemes can also qualify for an organic farming payment.
 Other afforestation grants and premiums are open to organic farmers as well as tree planting actions under ACRES – the Agri-Climate Rural Environment Scheme.

-If you join the OFS you sign up for a five-year contract.
+If you join the Organic Farming Scheme you sign up for a five-year contract.
 If you leave before your contract ends then any organic payments received must be paid back to the Department.

 cow Mart icon